LeftCoast during Covid 19

 To support Gillian to tell the story of the scrub hub, we commissioned artist Tina Dempsey to further explore the act of care within the scrub hub group.
 She interviewed those involved so she could explore their personal stories and share the wisdom.

 Locally based photographer Henry Iddon was commissioned to document how lockdown was changing the places and spaces of our local towns.
 A speculative commission, we didn’t know where this work would take us, but we were sure that it was important to document that local story for future use.

 Lockdown was a time when artists began engaging with their own environment in a way that they don’t normally have time to do.
 We worked with graphic designer Daniel Astbury, normally based in Myanmar but back home in Blackpool due to the lockdown, to co-create posters with key workers.
-He was interested in challenging the messages broadcast in the mainstream media and understanding the true experience of those on the front line.
-The posters they created make for a very different narrative.
+He was interested in challenging messages broadcast in the media and understanding the true experience of those on the front line.

 Our Creative Community Activist set up a series of virtual weekly debates to gage how thoughts on chosen topics were developing and if that could inform what work we commission.

 Our Blackpool long term resident artist, Mark Borthwick, set up a telephone storyline to make connections with his neighbours and created gardening packs to encourage community action.
 Mark also collaborated with Ali Roy, Professor of Social Research to document his experience of being an artist in isolation during lockdown and how we could learn from this to shape our future programmes.

 We partnered with Abingdon Studios, The Grundy, and Blackpool School of Art to host Meanwhile – a virtual series of artists talks as a way to keep the creative conversation locally moving forward.